wba6/computer-assisted-proofs/Deep-Dive.md

   - **C. Balancing Human and Machine Collaboration**
     - Integrating computational tools with traditional mathematical methods.
     - Future prospects for synergy between mathematicians and technology.

-**VI.
-The Future of Computer-Assisted Proofs**

-  - **A. Technological Advancements**
-    - Improvements in computing power and algorithms.
-    - Emerging tools and platforms for proof verification.
-  - **B. Integration with Artificial Intelligence**
-    - Potential for AI to contribute to theorem discovery and proof construction.
-    - Ethical and practical considerations.
-  - **C. Evolving Standards and Practices**
-    - Developing best practices for creating and validating computer-assisted proofs.
-    - Educational implications for training future mathematicians.

 **VII.
 Conclusion**